-The City of McAllen will now be receiving ESG funds during the Consolidated Plan and Strategy timeframe.
-Standard Operating Procedures governing the award of HUD-awarded grants will require staff to prepare an application and publish a Notice of Funding Availability.
-Once received, applications will be presented to the Community Development Advisory Committee (CDAC).
+FY 2021-2022 represents the first year the City of McAllen will be receiving ESG funds during the current Consolidated Plan and Strategy timeframe.
+ESG will follow similar processes for HUD-funded programs.
+Such as adherence to Standard Operating Procedures that require staff to prepare an application and publish a Notice of Funding Availability.
+Once received, applications were presented to the Community Development Advisory Committee (CDAC).
 The CDAC is composed of fourteen residents who make recommendations to the City Commission regarding Community Development/HOME/ESG or any other HUD-awarded programs.

-As with the other HUD programs, the City has established a berth for evaluation of performance and outcomes.
+As with the other HUD programs and detailed in the City's Citizen Participation Plan, the City has established a berth for evaluation of performance and outcomes.
 The City allows for a 25% range in expected versus actual outcomes and expenditures in order to determine the success of a project.
 Along with this evaluation, staff considers the amount leveraged, monitoring/auditing reports and project's impact to determine future funding.

 The Homeless Management Information System (HMIS) is operated by the THN.
 This system provided the most accurate assessment of unduplicated homeless persons/families and persons threatened with homelessness to date.
-While not all homeless service providers have access to the system/are required to use the system, Urban County Program requires the use of HMIS for homeless service providers using ESG, exclusive of those serving victims of domestic violence.
-If funded with ESG, the City will implement this requirement as well.
-Costs associated with maintaining HMIS will be eligible for reimbursement with ESG funds to the extent that they are available.
+While not all homeless service providers have access to the system/are required to use the system, Urban County Program requires the use of HMIS for homeless service providers using ESG, excluding those serving victims of domestic violence.
+If funded with ESG, the City will also implement this requirement for subgrantees.
+Costs associated with maintaining HMIS are eligible for reimbursement with ESG funds to the extent that they are available.

 Because the oversight of HMIS falls on THN, the City will implement THN's policies and procedures for the use of HMIS.
 In particular, City staff and ESG recipients will execute user agreements that outline rules of behavior.
 HMIS will remain the primary means to maintain client and agency level data regarding homeless issues.
 Information will be extracted and reported in HUD's Integrated Disbursement and Information System (IDIS) either at the project level or as part of the CAPER narrative.
 2. Describe Agencies, groups, organizations and others who participated in the process and describe the jurisdiction's consultations with housing, social service agencies and other entities